How to Shop For a Scuba Certification Course

 You can’t learn to safely scuba dive in two days.
 Learning to scuba dive is usually broken up into classroom, pool and open water diving.
 Expect to spend about 30 hours of contact time including 5 instructor supervised open water checkout dives.
 This normally takes a few weeks when scheduled as a group and could be a little quicker if scheduled as a private, one-on-one course.
 There is nothing safe about scuba diving – it’s dangerous.
 Mother Nature can be unforgiving so be prepared.
 The danger, adventure and excitement are all part of the attraction.
 The risks are acceptable if you are properly trained and equipped.

-In conclusion, shop for quality using the points in this article as a guideline.
+In conclusion, shop for quality using the points in this article as a guideline and by all means take the time to do a face-to-face interview.
 The time you put into learning to scuba dive will give you a lifetime of reward.
 Welcome to the sport!